laravel-enso/charts/README.md

 	headerClass - `primary`, `success`, `danger`, `info`, `warning`
 	draggable: Boolean.
 It works with vuedraggable.
 You will find an working example in LarvelEnso Core's Dashboard.

+### Note

+The laravel-enso/core package comes with this library included.

 ### Contributions

 are welcome